MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/heap-snapshot-schema.md

 :- | :-
 Internal | Edges that don't correspond to JS-visible names but are still important.
 As an example, Function instances have a "context" representing the state of variables that were in scope where the function was defined.
 There is no way for JS code to directly read the "context" of a function, but it's still a very important link when trying to understand retainers.
 Weak | Weak edges don't keep the target alive, and thus are omitted from the Retainers view.
 Any object with only weak edges pointing to it can be discarded by the GC.
-Hidden | Just like Internal, except these edges don't have nice names because nobody bothered to write special-case code for them.
-They're just numbered in increasing order.
+Hidden | Just like Internal, except these edges don't have unique names and instead are numbered in increasing order.
 Shortcut | An easier-to-read representation of some other path.
 This type is used very little.
 An example is if you use Function.prototype.bind to create a bound function with some bound arguments, V8 creates a JSBoundFunction, which points to a FixedArray (an internal type), which points to each bound argument.
 When producing a snapshot, V8 adds a shortcut edge from the bound function directly to each bound argument, bypassing the FixedArray.
 Element | Object properties where the key is a number.